This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Tips for Visiting Bodrum

 - Before You Go

 Why Visit Bodrum Turkey?

-Bodrum has a long history; in-fact the Father of history, Herodotus, was born here.
-Bodrum is also the location of one of the 7 wonders of the ancient world, and is now home to one of the most prestigious Museums of Underwater Archeology, which is housed in the renovated Bodrum Castle.
+Bodrum has a long history; in fact, the Father of history, Herodotus, was born here.
+Bodrum is also near to not one, but two of the 7 wonders of the ancient world, as well as being home to one of the most prestigious Museums of Underwater Archeology, which is housed in the Bodrum Castle.

-Every coastal destination on the Bodrum Peninsula offers a selection of day boat trips.
+Every coastal destination on the Bodrum Peninsula offers a selection of day boat trips, it’s one of the best things to do in Bodrum with family.
 There’s an experience to match your needs; you just have to make a little bit of effort to select the right one.